Fox Family Skip to content

 In the heating mode, everything just reverses.
 Literally, the refrigerant inside the tubing leading from outside to inside switches direction.
 So, you end up with the cold coil outside and the hot coil on the inside, where the blower sends air across to get your warm air.
 That cold coil outside will condense water, which on the coldest days, will create frost.
 Once the outdoor unit has frosted to a certain point, it will defrost.
 That melted frost becomes clean water which will drain down to the ground surrounding the outdoor unit.
 It’s not a lot, but enough to make a new heat pump owner think something is wrong.

 That’s totally normal for any heat pump to go through this process.
+Learn more about defrosting heat pumps by clicking here.

 I’ve Heard the Heat Strips Will Increase My Electric Bill